Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: OWNS equations

 \subsection{Approximate projection using OWNS-P}

-To avoid taking the eigendecomposition of $M$, OWNS-P uses a recursive filter to approximate the projection matrix~\eqref{eq:projectionOp}.
-Definition~\ref{def:filter} introduces this recursive filter, while proposition~\ref{prop:proj} recasts it in a matrix form, where the matrix is a projection matrix by proposition~\ref{prop:approxProjectProjectMat}.
-Proposition~\ref{prop:approxProjectConvergence} provides a criterion for OWNS-P convergence, while proposition~\ref{prop:minimalOWNS-P} provides a necessary condition for convergent recursion parameters to exist.
-The error introduced by this approximation is bounded in proposition~\ref{prop:errOWNSP}, while proposition~\ref{prop:commMatOWNS-P} shows that the approximate projection matrix does not generally commute with $M$.
+~ Definition~\ref{def:filter-p} introduces the OWNS-P filter, while Proposition~\ref{prop:proj} recasts it in a matrix form, which is shown to be a projection in Proposition~\ref{prop:approxProjectProjectMat}.
+Proposition~\ref{prop:approxProjectConvergence} provides a criterion for filter convergence, while Proposition~\ref{prop:minimalOWNS-P} provides a necessary and sufficient condition for convergent recursion parameters to exist.
+We bound the error introduced by this approximation in Proposition~\ref{prop:errOWNSP}, while Proposition~\ref{prop:commMatOWNS-P} shows that unlike the exact projection matrix, the approximate projection matrix does not commute with $M$, unless the approximation is fully converged.